Complete Combustion Reaction and Incomplete Combustion Reaction Formula

 The natural gas – methane – limits of flammability are different, at 5.4% to 17%.

-The optimal combustion mixture for methane is also different, at approximately 10.42%.
+The optimal complete combustion reaction mixture for methane is also different, at approximately 10.42%.

-In the LPG complete combustion chemistry equation (burning equation), in the presence of enough oxygen, propane burns to form water vapour and carbon dioxide, as well as releasing about 25 MJ/litre or 49 MJ/kg of energy.
+Blue flame with complete combustion of LPGIn the LPG complete combustion reaction equation – combustion equation (burning equation) – in the presence of enough oxygen, propane burns to form water vapour and carbon dioxide, as well as releasing about 25 MJ/litre or 49 MJ/kg of energy.
 A complete combustion reaction yields a blue flame.

 So, this is the complete combustion chemistry equation (burning equation) in both words and chemical formulas: